-Let L be a second order linear ordinary differential equation with coefficients in $\mathbb{C}(x)$ .
+Let L be a linear ordinary differential equation with coefficients in $\mathbb{C}(x)$.
 The goal in this paper is to reduce L to an equation that is easier to solve.
-The starting point is an irreducible L, of order two, and the goal is to decide if L is projectively equivalent to another equation $\tilde{L}$ that is defined over a subfield $\mathbb{C}(f)$ of $\mathbb{C}(x)$ .
+The starting point is an irreducible L, and the goal is to decide if L is projectively equivalent to another equation \tilde{L} that is defined over a subfield $\mathbb{C}(f)$ of $\mathbb{C}(x)$.

-This paper treats the case of 2-descent, which means reduction to a subfield with index $[\mathbb{C}(x):\mathbb{C}(f)]=2$ .
+This paper treats the case of 2-descent, which means reduction to a subfield with index $[\mathbb{C}(x) : \mathbb{C}(f)] = 2$.
 Although the mathematics has already been treated in other papers, a complete implementation could not be given because it involved a step for which we do not have a complete implementation.
-The contribution of this paper is to give an approach that is fully implementable [5].
-Examples illustrate that this algorithm is very useful for finding closed form solutions (2-descent, if it exists, reduces the number of true singularities from n to at most n/2+2).
+The contribution of this paper is to give an approach that is fully implementable.
+We describe and implement the algorithm for order 2, and show by an example that the same also work for higher order.
+Examples illustrate that this algorithm is very useful for finding closed form solutions (2-descent, if it exists, reduces the number of true singularities from n to at most n/2 + 2).